MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 After allocating a qubit, you can pass it to operations and functions, also known as [callables](xref:microsoft.quantum.qsharp.callabledeclarations).
 [Operations](xref:microsoft.quantum.qsharp.operationsandfunctions) are the basic building blocks of a Q# program.
 A Q# operation is a quantum subroutine, or a callable routine that contains quantum operations that change the state of the qubit register.

-To define a Q# operation, specify a name for the operation, its inputs, and its output.
+To define a Q# operation, you specify a name for the operation, its inputs, and its output.
 In the `Superposition` program, the `MeasureOneQubit()` operation is essentially the entire program.
 It takes no parameters and expects a return type of `Result`:

 ```qsharp
 operation MeasureOneQubit() : Result {